-5.7.
-Government operations
+7. Government operations

-- 5.7.1.
+- 7.1.
 Broadband Role.
-Establish an ongoing role for the City to play in identifying broadband needs and working proactively with businesses and service providers to meet those needs. - 5.7.2.
+Establish an ongoing role for the City to play in identifying broadband needs and working proactively with businesses and service providers to meet those needs. - 7.2.
 Evaluate long term City networking needs.
-Review existing City broadband facilities and budgets with due consideration to expected future traffic loads and expectations of available resources, and identify infrastructure development projects which are potentially of mutual interest to the City and private sector providers. - 5.7.3.
+Review existing City broadband facilities and budgets with due consideration to expected future traffic loads and expectations of available resources, and identify infrastructure development projects which are potentially of mutual interest to the City and private sector providers. - 7.3.
 Anchor Tenant Positioning.
-Leverage City budget to stimulate demand for broadband facilities. - 5.7.4.
+Leverage City budget to stimulate demand for broadband facilities. - 7.4.
 Interagency Coordination.
 Participate in regional and statewide planning and standards organizations.

 The City is a major purchaser of broadband services.
 By actively engaging with service providers as a customer, the City can influence the location and extent of infrastructure upgrades by incumbents, and provide opportunities for competitive carriers to enter the market.
-Coordinating these efforts, when possible, with large businesses and other agencies with similar needs, such as Santa Clara County or VTA, multiplies this influence.
+Coordinating these efforts, when possible, with large businesses and other agencies with similar needs multiplies this influence.